-Email: james.morris@nclt.ac.uk
+Email: S.Hunter@nclt.ac.uk

-Complaints - Please contact Lauren Walker Director of HR Tel No: 01977 802685
+Complaints - Please contact Lauren Walker, Trust Director of People Operations Tel

-Email: lauren.walker@nclt.ac.uk
+No: 01977 802685 Email: lauren.walker@nclt.ac.uk

-- 1.3 The Trust and its Colleges reserves the right to amend this policy at any time in the academic year and to direct formal behaviour and conduct procedures as appropriate. - 1.4 The contents of this policy will be disseminated and shared with all students during their induction period and revisited throughout the year.
+- 1.3 The Trust reserves the right to amend this policy at any time in the academic year and to direct formal behaviour and conduct procedures as appropriate. - 1.4 The contents of this policy will be disseminated and shared with all students during their induction period and revisited throughout the year.